 If you are considering taking your Thai wife or Thai fiancée back to Australia, UK or the USA then speak to us today and call us on our toll-free numbers listed in the sidebar.
-We can assist you with your visa, police clearance certificate and all documents related to the visa process.
+We can assist you with your visa, police clearance certificate, and all documents related to the visa process.
 If you are in Thailand then call us in Bangkok or Phuket for assistance or simply walk into our office for immediate attention.

 Do it now!

-The information contained in our website is for general information purposes only and does not constitute legal advice.
-For further information, please contact us.
+The information contained on our website is for general information purposes only and does not constitute legal advice.